gaseri/website/docs/en/tutorials/gromacs/4-methane-fe/index.md

 ![dHdl](dhdl_TI.png)

-Here we are looking for places where the curvature is high.The curvature is higher around states 10, 11, and 12.
+Here we are looking for places where the curvature is high.
+The curvature is higher around states 10, 11, and 12.
 Depending on our application, we might want to possibly sample more states in that area.